cs3org/OCM-API/IETF-OCM-IP.md

 provision the same Share to more than one of them when the Share offers multiple protocols.
 * A Protocol Server MAY be paired with multiple OCM Servers.
-Share Records are keyed by the pair (sender domain, clientId), so records provisioned by different OCM Servers cannot collide and access tokens issued by one OCM Server cannot address records provisioned by another.
+Share Records are keyed by the pair (sender domain, providerId), so records provisioned by different OCM Servers cannot collide and access tokens issued by one OCM Server cannot address records provisioned by another.
 In Self-Contained Integration the same isolation holds trivially: a